Optimistix/Brain_Tumor_Detection_using_MRI_Images_from_Kaggle_Br35H/README.md

         python test_gcloud.py

-to test the saved model on 1 sample
+to test the saved model on 1 sample (an MRI image from a tumorous sample)

 and the expected output is (as before)

-{'malignant': True, 'malignant_probability': 1.0}
+{'prediction': 0.9496070146560669}
 Here is a screenshot of the service created on Google Cloud Run:

 <img src="https://github.com/Optimistix/Breast_Cancer_Classification_using_Wisconsin_Diagnostic_Data/blob/main/Google_Cloud_Run_Service_Screenshot.png" style="display:block;float:none;margin-left:auto;margin-right:auto;width:100%">